drewburlingame/ObjectPrinter/readme.md

 All configuration is handled via the static Config class.
 Nested sub classes are used to categorize the different configs.

 #### Inspecting objects from 3rd party libraries.
-When documentation of a 3rd party library may be found wanting.
-Dumping an object with data can bring clarity to the implementation.
+When documentation of a 3rd party library may be found wanting, dumping objects with data augments code investigation.

 #### Capturing context for an exception.
 In a typical logging scenario, when capturing context of an exception, you catch the exception, log data and then throw the exception again.